-You’ll also read a cautionary tale about NOT combing your hair as well as a funny story about copying other people’s hairstyles.
+These picture books also include a hilarious cautionary tale about NOT combing your hair, as well as a funny story about copying other people’s hairstyles.

 Comment below if you have any favorites or additional titles to suggest.